Welcome to the Music page

 (How we teach the music curriculum at St Joseph the Worker)

-It is our aim that music is taught in a fun and exciting way, where children have access to a wide range of musical instruments and the opportunity to play a tuned or percussion instrument in every lesson where possible.
+At St Joseph the Worker RCPS it is our aim that music is taught in a fun and exciting way, where children have access to a wide range of musical instruments and the opportunity to play a tuned or percussion instrument in every lesson where possible.
 Children are also given opportunities to use their voices during music lessons, as this is also considered to be an instrument.

 The spiritual aspect of music is embedded in our religious education curriculum where pupils learn to sing religious songs and hymns as part of RE lessons, class worship and whole school assemblies.